October 3, 2022

-Given that broad access to vaccines is available, on-campus quarantine and isolation housing is on reserve for residential student use but may be limited depending on events.
+Given that broad access to vaccines is available, on-campus isolation housing is on reserve for residential student use but may be limited depending on events.
 Thus, on-campus isolation housing cannot be guaranteed at any time.
-All student residents should have individual plans for isolation and quarantine housing in the event they are required to do so.
+All student residents should have individual plans for isolation housing in the event they are required to do so.
 Let’s remember that vaccination, including a booster dose, is currently the best way to prevent the need to quarantine or isolate.

 UC COVID Check App